 Megan Kateff’s practice is focused on helping clients from all areas of the construction industry resolve conflict arising from commercial construction projects.
 Megan handles a wide variety of construction-related disputes through all phases of litigation, as well as arbitrations and appeals, including construction and design defect disputes, contract payment and termination issues, lien and bond claims, and project closeout.

-Megan Kateff’s practice focuses on construction and design defect litigation.
-She represents and advises contractors, owners, and design professionals, including architects and engineers.
-Prior to joining Allensworth & Porter, Megan served as a full-time extern for the Office of the Parliamentarian in the Texas House of Representatives, and gained valuable legal experience with the law office of Craig, Terrill, Hale & Grantham in Lubbock.
-Megan also interned for the Honorable Les Hatch, in the 237th District Court.
+Prior to joining Allensworth & Porter, Megan served as a full-time extern for the Office of the Parliamentarian in the Texas House of Representatives, and gained valuable legal experience as a law clerk and as an intern for the Honorable Les Hatch, in the 237th District Court.

-Megan earned her J.D. from the Texas Tech University School of Law, where she served as an editor for the Texas Tech Law Review.
-She received her bachelor’s degree from the University of Michigan.
-Megan’s clients are usually surprised to learn that she was a competitive figure skater for the University of Michigan.
+Megan earned her J.D. from Texas Tech University School of Law, where she served as an editor for the Texas Tech Law Review.
+She received her bachelor’s degree from the University of Michigan where she served on the university’s intercollegiate figure skating competition team.

 Industry Involvement and Memberships